Zhang Yan (Han dynasty): Life

 By the early 190s with the land in civil war, Zhang Yan had formed an alliance with the warlord Gongsun Zan against their common opponent, Yuan Shao.
 In 193, the Heishan bandits had backed mutineers and local rivals of Yuan Shao to seize his capital of Ye and nearly captured Yuan Shao's family.
-Yuan Shao responded with force, allying with reinforcements from some of the Wuhuan and Xiuchuge tribes with the support of Lü Bu, marching 250 kilometers (over 150 miles) through the Taihang Mountains, destroying the Heishan bandit camps as he went.
-The southern hills were overrun, but at Changshan, Zhang Yan had 20-30 thousand soldiers and several thousand cavalry, he fought for over ten days with Yuan Shao, Zhang Yan suffered major casualties and suffered the worst of the fighting but Yuan Shao's troops were exhausted and also withdrew.
+Yuan Shao responded with force, allying with reinforcements from some of the Wuhuan and Xiuchuge tribes, and even gaining the support of Lü Bu.
+He marched 250 kilometers (over 150 miles) through the Taihang Mountains, destroying the Heishan bandit camps as he went.
+The southern hills were overrun, but at Changshan, Zhang Yan had 20-30 thousand soldiers and several thousand cavalry.
+He fought for over ten days with Yuan Shao, Zhang Yan suffered major casualties and got the worst of the fighting, but Yuan Shao's troops were exhausted and also withdrew.
+Despite the defeats, Zhang Yan was able to maintain his independence in Changshan but his power as the head of a regional confederation was broken.
 In 199, Zhang Yan responded to Gongsun Zan's request, via son Gongsun Xu, for help by marching along three routes in the Battle of Yijing against Yuan Shao, but Gongsun Zan was defeated and killed before Zhang Yan arrived.

 In 204, Zhang Yan made contact with the warlord Cao Cao, who at the time was warring against Yuan Shao's sons, Yuan Tan and Yuan Shang and besieging Ye.
 Cao Cao appointed him General Who Pacifies The North (平北將軍).
-In the summer of 205, after Cao Cao drove the Yuan's to the Wuhuan, Zhang Yan brought his 100,000 followers and surrendered, he was enfeoffed as the Marquis of Anguo Village (安國亭侯).
+In the summer of 205, after Cao Cao drove the Yuans to the Wuhuan, Zhang Yan brought his 100,000 followers and surrendered; he was enfeoffed as the Marquis of Anguo Village (安國亭侯).
 After his death, his son Zhang Fang succeeded him as marquis; his family maintained their fief during the following decades.

+Descendants

+Zhang Fang was known to have a son, Zhang Rong (张融).
+Zhang Yan had at least one great-grandson, Zhang Lin (张林; died c.February 301), who was in league with Sima Lun as the latter became regent of Emperor Hui of Jin and later usurped the throne.
+However, Zhang Lin was killed by Sima Lun soon after the latter became emperor.

+In popular culture

+Zhang Yan appears in Total War: Three Kingdoms, leading his own bandit faction.